Series Summary 2026

 Ride Leader: Stephen Yakimets

-This series begins April 14 and runs every 2 weeks until Sept.
+This series begins TBA and runs every 2 weeks until Sept.
 1

 Get to know some of our nice rural and urban roads all around Edmonton.
 This bi-weekly fast paced social ride series offers cyclists 40km to 70km ride progressions as our summer days get longer.
 These rides are designed for riders who can self navigate, RWGPS is required.